jsevilla274/weekly-playlist-bot/README.md

 ## Setup & Running
-1. Navigate to the location you cloned this repository install dependencies
+1. Navigate to the location you cloned this repository in and install dependencies
 ```
 $ npm install
 ```